 We are promoting environmental conservation with regard to information system equipment.

-In adopting information system equipment, we select models that use less energy.
-In fiscal 2015, we adopted 307 selected units at our operating bases.
+In adopting information system equipment including servers and PCs, we select models that use less energy.

 We are promoting environmental conservation not only at our operational sites but also at our offices.